"An essential and galvanizing on-the-ground account of how oxygen suddenly and miraculously flooded back into the American brain."—Jonathan Lethem

 For two months this fall, Zuccotti Park was the site of an extraordinary political action.
 Home to the hundreds of anti-capitalist protestors, the park became a communion of sharing and consensus in the heart of a citadel defined by greed and oligarchy.

-In the early hours of Tuesday November the 15th the occupiers’ camp was destroyed when police swept suddenly into the square, tearing down the tents, library, kitchen and medical center, and arresting hundreds.
+In the early hours of Tuesday, November 15, the occupiers' camp was destroyed when police swept suddenly into the square.
 But if the occupation at Zuccotti was destroyed that night, the movement it spawned across America has only just begun.
-Issues of equality and democracy, absent from mainstream political discussion in the United States for decades, are today springing up everywhere.

-Occupying Wall Street draws on extensive interviews with those who took part in the action to bring an authentic, inside-the-square history to life.
-In a vivid, fast-paced narrative, the key events of the occupation are described, and woven throughout are stories of daily life in the square focusing on how the kitchen, library, media center, clean-up, hospital, and decision-making at the General Assembly functioned, all in the words of the people who were there.
+Occupying Wall Street draws on extensive interviews with those who took part in the action to bring an inside-the-square history to life.
+In a vivid narrative, the key events of the occupation are described, and woven throughout are stories of daily life in the square focusing on how the kitchen, library, media center, clean-up, hospital, and General Assembly functioned, all in the words of the people who were there.

 "An essential and galvanizing on-the-ground account of how oxygen suddenly and miraculously flooded back into the American brain." —Jonathan Lethem

 "The last thirty years belonged to Wall Street.
 If Occupy gets it right, the next thirty should belong to us.
 This indispensable book is the first chapter in the story about the long revolution to come." —Andrew Ross

 “The emphasis will be on everyday details of the occupation—a recreation of texture, in all its unfiltered smells and brain-bursting sounds.” —The Daily Beast